defactor-com/documentation/docs/assets/how-tos/index.md

 provide a Google tag ID for Google Analytics, Google Ads.
 You can read instructions on how to get it here: https://support.google.com/analytics/answer/9539598

-## Intercom app ID

-We use intercom for our ai assistant chatbot: https://www.intercom.com/.
-If you wish to have an ai assistant please provide an intercom app id.

 ## Mailing

 We use nodemailer to send out verification emails